AI-Proof Careers 2026 — Which Degrees Survive Automation?

 Examples: Plumber, electrician, surgeon

-Robotics cannot replicate variable physical environments
+Robotics still struggle with variable physical environments

 High-stakes accountability + licensing